TRAVEL AND TOURISM

 This program is designed for the student who is primarily interested in a travel and tourism concentration without the broad liberal arts background.
 A graduate of this program will have established a basis for a career in the travel and tourism industry, and will be qualified for at least entry-level positions in tour companies, travel agencies, tourism bureaus, cruise lines, car rental companies, and hotels.
 Cooperative Education provides work-based experience to expand students' learning opportunities.

 Program Learning Outcomes

-1) examine the interrelationships of all manner of travel suppliers.
+1.Describe the interrelationships of travel suppliers.

-2) analyze and compare various cruise line companies.
+2.Evaluate various cruise line companies.